silentiumtempus/lencor_archive/README.md

 # lencor_archive
 Lencor archive application

-ElasticSearch is requried to be installed and configured to run this application
+ElasticSearch is required to be installed and configured to run this application

 How to install application